-The Dependency Identification Worksheet can assist in documenting the dependencies of the community's infrastructure on other identified critical infrastructure.
+This worksheet can assist in documenting the dependencies of the community's infrastructure on other identified critical infrastructure.

-The Dependency Identification Worksheet walks communities through a series of questions about an infrastructure asset's dependencies focusing on energy (including electricity and natural gas), communications services, access to key transportation systems, and water and wastewater.
-Additional questions in the Dependency Identification Worksheet include cyber considerations, such as the data processing systems and services, and consideration of critical products required for functionality/operations, such as chemicals, fuels, raw materials, and removal of byproducts and waste.
+The worksheet walks communities through a series of questions about an infrastructure asset's dependencies focusing on energy (including electricity and natural gas), communications services, access to key transportation systems, and water and wastewater.
+Additional questions in the worksheet include cyber considerations, such as the data processing systems and services, and consideration of critical products required for functionality/operations, such as chemicals, fuels, raw materials, and removal of byproducts and waste.